Skip to main navigation Skip to search Skip to main content

 Original languageEnglish

-Title of host publication50th Computer Applications and Quantitative Methods in Archaeology Conference (CAA 2023)
+Subtitle of host publicationProceedings of the 2023 Conference Computer Applications and Quantitative Methods in Archaeology – 50 Years of Synergy

 DOIs